 - Applicants from countries where English is the official language.

 - Applicants who have completed a bachelors or graduate degree at a regionally accredited institution in the United States, or an approved institution in an official English speaking country.
-Degree must not be older than two years from the term of enrollment.
+Students eligible for this exemption, who are awarded a graduate teaching assistantship from their department, must complete mandatory Teaching Assistant/Associate Training Online (TATO) training and the English Speaking Proficiency Evaluation (ESPE.)
+Refer to the GA Manual for more information: http://grad.arizona.edu/funding/ga.

-- Applicants who have not yet completed a degree, but have two years of full-time academic study must have 48 upper division, graded undergraduate semester units or 30 graded, graduate semester units.
+- Applicants who have not yet completed a degree, but have two years of full-time academic study and have taken 48 upper division, graded undergraduate semester units or 30 graded, graduate semester units.
+Units must not be older than two years from the term of enrollment.

 Students requesting non-immigrant visas (I-20 or DS-2019) must certify that they possess adequate financial resources to support themselves while in residence at The University of Arizona and must provide proof of financial support.
 You may use our Financial Guarantee Worksheet to help determine the total amount of support you will need.